carbon-language/carbon-lang/llvm/docs/CoverageMappingFormat.rst

 guided optimization works is useful, but not required.

-We start by showing how to use LLVM and Clang for code coverage analysis, then we briefly desribe LLVM's code coverage mapping format and the way that Clang and LLVM's code coverage tool work with this format.
+We start by showing how to use LLVM and Clang for code coverage analysis, then we briefly describe LLVM's code coverage mapping format and the way that Clang and LLVM's code coverage tool work with this format.
 After the basics are down, more advanced features of the coverage mapping format are discussed - such as the data structures, LLVM IR representation and